 As cyber criminals move faster and stealthier, taking advantage of new tools provided through an adversarial community, security teams need to be able to respond with equal or greater speed.
 Every second counts after a cyber attack.
 Therefore, it is imperative to have a solid plan in place for actions that take place during the moments immediately following an incident or what we call the “Security Golden Hour.”

-In a recent ESG survey “Tackling Attack Detection and Incident Response” commissioned by Intel Security, responders indicated they spend their time on five key tasks.
+In a recent ESG survey “Tackling Attack Detection and Incident Response” commissioned by McAfee, responders indicated they spend their time on five key tasks.
 Top of the list included:

 1. Determining the impact of the incident

 2. Tacking action to minimize the attack

 When asked which initiatives would help boost staff efficiency, three SIEM key capabilities came to surface: first of all “better detection tools” to find potential malware accurately, followed by “better analysis tools” and “process automation to free up staff”.
 These last findings also form the foundation of the seven key actions McAfee’s Enterprise Security Manager (ESM) provides during the golden hour.